 All graduate students are expected to maintain a minimum cumulative grade point average of 3.0.
 A cumulative average of 3.0 is required for graduation.

-The grade of "C" is the minimum passing grade for graduate credit; however, no more than nine quarter hours or six semester hours of "C" may be applied toward a master's degree.
+The grade of "C" is the minimum passing grade for graduate credit; however, six semester hours of "C" may be applied toward a master's degree.

 A grade of "D" received in a graduate-level course may not be applied toward a graduate degree.